 All Dutch banks provide a similar range of services to their customers and have introduced online banking services.
 Unlike in some countries, cheques are not commonly used in the Netherlands.
 Cash machines (ATMs) are widespread.
 Credit/debit cards are not accepted everywhere.
 Dutch supermarkets generally do not accept credit cards.

 Most banks offer a variety of account types.
 The most easily acquired accounts are:

 - current accounts (Betaalrekening)

 Current (checking) accounts (Betaalrekening) come with a debit card which enables you to withdraw money from ATMs and to pay in shops and restaurants.

 ATMs are called geldautomaten or pinautomaten in Dutch.
 Every reasonably sized town in the Netherlands has a few ATMs, and larger cities have many.
-It is possible to use any bank card in most ATMs in the Netherlands, regardless which bank issued the card.
+It is possible to use any bank card in most ATMs in the Netherlands, regardless of which bank issued the card.
 For example, if you have a Rabobank card you may also use it in an ING pinautomaat at no extra charge.
-This is called guest use (gastgebruik), you can only do this once a day.
+This is called guest use (gastgebruik) and you can only do this once a day.